scuzzydude/asimov/asimov.md

 ### Art Professionals

-The Foundation will exchange **asimov** for registration and training as **scootees**.
+The Foundation will exchange **asimov** for registration and training as **participants in the responsibility domain**.
 Participants in the **responsibility domain** need a human entry point, and the existing network of Art professionals is the fastest way.
 Art professionals will be trained in the procedures of creating scoot.
-The foundation will stay out of the revenue side of it, but the expectation is the Initial Scoot Offerings (ISOs) will pay art professionals either a fee in fiat, or a portion of the ISO.
+The Foundation will stay out of the revenue side of it, but the expectation is the Initial Scoot Offerings (ISOs) will pay art professionals either a fee in fiat, or a portion of the ISO.
 Art Professionals trading their commission of **scoot** will create a liquidity pool of **scoot**, even when the trustee and initial holders have no wish to sell their interests.

 It seems like this would also be a great way for galleries and dealers to reach out to their existing network of clients and artists and use momentum of the crypto craze to drum up business.